khnguyenn/DigitRecognition/README.md

 The Handwritten Digit Recognition is a project developed to classify digits drawn by the user in an interface.

+he Training and Calculations of The Algorithm were implemented by Numpy Library.

+The main objective of this project is to gain an in-depth understanding of how a neural network functions.

 ### The Data Set
 The Data Set : MNIST

-The Training and Calculations of The Algorithm were implemented by Numpy Library.

-The main objective of this project is to gain an in-depth understanding of how a neural network functions.

 ## How it works
 ### Algorithm